Posted Oct 28, 2013 1:31 PM

 The deal also extends the Timberwolves' lease at the arena through 2032.

-Victor Oladipo blocks Trey Burke's shot during the first quarter.
+Gordon Hayward blocks DeMarre Carroll's shot during the first quarter.

 |Henson's Big Follow|

 After a missed shot, John Henson finishes with a powerful slam.

 |LeBron Bangs on McLemore|